Manaf941/tauri-plugin-in_app_browser/README.md

 ```

 > [!WARNING]
 > On iOS, if you set `modalPresentationStyle` to `fullScreen`, your application might get paused.
-Any timeout to browser.call won't be ran.
+Any timeout to browser.close won't be ran.

 # Design Choices
 1. I've chosen to not make platform-agnostic code to have full control over desired styling and behavior.